octokit/octokit.net/docs/issues.md

 ### Create

-At a minimum, you need to specify the title:
+At a minimum, you need to specify the title, everything else is optional:

 ```
 var client = new GitHubClient(....); // More on GitHubClient can be found in "Getting Started"
 var createIssue = new NewIssue("this thing doesn't work");
+createIssue.Assignees.Add("octokit");
 var issue = await client.Issue.Create("owner", "name", createIssue);
 ```